raimondilab/An-explainable-model-of-host-genetic-interactions-linked-to-Covid19-severity/Variant screening/ReadMe.md

 The scripts in this folder focused on task nr.
 1

 1. In sub-task 1a, we utilized the python script "Stratified_K-fold split_of_sample_cohort_into_train_and_test sets.py".
-We embedded a strategy for variant screening in, stratified k-fold cross-validation (using the Strati¦edKFold function from the scikit-learn library) scheme to generate 5 random splits, into a training and testing test, of the original dataset.
+We embedded a strategy for variant screening in, stratified K-Fold cross-validation (using the Stratified K-Fold function from the scikit-learn library) scheme to generate 5 random splits, into a training and testing test, of the original dataset.
 Each fold was constituted by an 80 % training set which was also employed for variant screening and a 20 % testing set.

 2. In sub-task nr.
 1b, we first run the python script "Variant_screening_training_sets.py" to generate the Log-Odds Ratio (LOR) statistics.
 This performed